Please see Administrative Order 12.510 related to court operations in response to COVID-19.

 Please note that E-filing is the electronic filing of documents with the office of the Clerk & Comptroller of Palm Beach County.
 See Florida Rule of Judicial Administration 2.515.
 For more information on E-filing, please call (561) 355-2986 or visit MyPalmBeachClerk.com.

 Proposed Orders, including Agreed Orders, Ex Parte Orders, and Orders Specially Setting Hearing are to be submitted through the Online Scheduling System.
-They will be rejected if they do not include A cover letter or form cover sheet as an attachment/supporting document.
+They will be rejected if they do not include a cover letter or form cover sheet as an attachment/supporting document along with the motion.

 Copies of the motion must also be attached as a supporting document if applicable.

 Please list all email addresses of all counsel and all parties on all proposed orders and include a cover letter referencing the date of the hearing and whether opposing counsel has reviewed and approved of the form of the proposed order.
 All orders submitted without a cover letter and a copy of the Motion will be rejected.

 Special Set Hearings